-If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received instructions for granting proxies with these proxy materials from that organization rather than from the Company.
+If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received instructions for granting proxies with these proxy materials from that organization rather than from us.
 A number of brokers and banks enable beneficial holders to give voting instructions via telephone or the Internet.
 Please refer to the voting instructions provided by your bank or broker.
 To vote in person at the Annual Meeting, you must provide a valid proxy from your broker, bank or other agent.
-Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact your broker, bank or other agent to request a proxy form.
+Follow the instructions from your broker, bank or other agent to request a proxy form.